kibuchijw/alx-low_level_programming/0x08-recursion/README.md

 5. Return value of x raised to the power of y
 6. Return the natural square root of a number
 7. Return 1 if integer is a prime number, otherwise return 0
+8. Return 1 if a string is a palindrome, otherwise return 0